hsp-iit/roft/README.md

 > If you want to install the repository manually, please refer to the recipe contained in the [**`Dockerfile`**](./dockerfiles/Dockerfile).
 Please be aware that the results might differ if unsupported versions of the dependencies are used.

-> Support for reproducing the experiments on the HO-3D dataest will be added in the near future.
+> Support for reproducing the experiments on the HO-3D dataset will be added in the near future.

 > Instructions on how to use the ROFT library in external C++ projects and how to execute ROFT on custom datasets will be added in the near future.